Where to get a nexus letter:

 Please note: I’ve only added websites to the list below where I could see who the actual professionals are who are performing the services.

-The professionals listed below are likely to write nexus letters and or perform disability examinations for Veterans.
+The professionals listed below are likely to write nexus letters and or perform disability examinations for Veterans (some of the individuals listed may not currently be accepting new referrals).
 They are not in any particular order except that since I made this website I get to put my name first.
 If you have any suggested updates to the list below please contact me.
 REMEMBER– Dr. Finnerty does not endorse any of the people on this list and they are not associated with Dr. Finnerty in any way; it is included here just for your convenience in doing your own research.

 - Todd Finnerty, Psy.D.; Psychologist; Columbus, Ohio; (330)495-8809; email@example.com, http://www.toddfinnerty.com and also http://www.NexusLetters.com